-Example: "One of your most impactful moments were the insights you gleaned based on Project X. It showed the power of user testing in shaping a feature roadmap and increases the likelihood that we satisfy and delight our users.
+Example: "One of your most impactful moments were the insights you got from Project X. It showed the power of user testing and will help us delight our users.
 I'd love to see you do more of this.”

 4. “I really think you have a superpower around X”

 Example: “I really think you have a superpower around making new hires feel welcome."

 5. “One of the things I admire about you is…”

 Example: "One of the things I admire about you is your ability to manage a team remotely."